rehno-lindeque/adt.js/README.markdown

 #### The underscore fall through pattern

 To create an evaluator that matches any pattern not handled by the rest of the interface, use the `_` pattern.
-By default, **adt.js** assigns the identity function to `_`.
+By default **adt.js** assigns the identity function to `_`.

-If you want to enforce exhaustive pattern matching in your interfaces you will need to implement the error check yourself.
+If you wish to enforce exhaustive pattern matching in your interfaces you will need to implement the error check yourself.
 To see which pattern was matched **adt.js** assigns `this._pattern` in all evaluators, including `_`.

 ```javascript